People who work in healthcare often deal with death, dying and bereavement as part of their job.

 Coping with personal grief after bereavement or loss

-Dealing with death and dying at work
+Dealing with a death at work

 You may often work in a busy and challenging environment.

-Sometimes you may set aside your emotions to be able to help others or work under pressure.
 But it’s important to look after yourself as well as others when you are affected by a death.
 It is OK to grieve.

-- acknowledge the death
+- acknowledge the death (accept it has happened)

 - allow yourself to feel sadness and other emotions